Course Auditions & Interviews

 Notes on Acting Course Auditions

-- Acting students will not be able to enroll in these courses before the beginning of the semester.
+- Students will not be able to enroll in these acting courses before the beginning of the semester.
 Instead, starting two weeks before classes begin, students must sign up via the TDPS Callboard for auditions which will be held at the beginning of the semester.

 - Theater 109 requires at least one semester of college-level acting training (or equivalent experience) and each subsequent course in the series requires an additional semester of college-level training or experience.
 If you don’t know which acting level is appropriate, you may sign up for more than one audition.

 - After auditions, class lists will be posted on the TDPS Callboard.
 If you are accepted into a course, the instructor will give you the Permission Number needed for enrollment and you must then add the course.
 No one will be considered for these courses without an audition.